SethMMorton/fastnumbers/README.rst

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://pythonhosted.org//fastnumbers/changelog.html>`_.

+04-23-2016 v.
+1.0.0
+'''''''''''''''''''

+    - "coerce" in ``fast_real`` now applies to any input, not just numeric;
+      the default is now *True* instead of *False*.
+    - Now all ASCII whitespace characters are stripped by fastnumbers
+    - Typechecking is now more forgiving
+    - fastnumbers now checks for errors when converting between numeric types
+    - Fixed bug where very small numbers are not converted properly
+    - Testing now includes Python 2.6.
+    - Removed ``safe_*`` functions (which were deprecated since version 0.3.0)
+    - Fixed unicode handling on Windows.
+    - Fixed Python2.6 on Windows.

 03-19-2016 v.
 0.7.4
 '''''''''''''''''''